shohne/CarND-Behavioral-Cloning/README.md

 ```
 Running the Simulator
 ---
-File **model.h5** has a pretrained keras model that could be used to control steer when driving.
+The file **model.h5** contains a pretrained keras model that could be used to control steer when driving.
 To use it, first launch [Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim) in  **Autonomous Mode** and select track 1.
 Now, in terminal, execute python program that send control signals to the simulator:
 ```
 python drive.py model.h5
 ```